bhomaidan1990/diplib/doc/src/design.md

 forcing recompilation of the whole library.
 Filters should be functions, not methods.

-In *DIPlib*, methods to the core `dip::Image` class query and manipulate image properties, not pixel data (with the exception of `dip::Image::Copy` and `dip::Image::Fill`).
+In *DIPlib*, methods to the core \ref dip::Image class query and manipulate image properties, not pixel data (with the exception of \ref dip::Image::Copy and
+\ref dip::Image::Fill).
 Filters and other algorithms that manipulate image data are always functions or function objects.

 We use function objects sparingly in *DIPlib*. *ITK*, for example, has taken